nova-pkgs/python/Doc/library/ssl.rst

    prefer trusted certificates when building the trust chain to validate a certificate.
 This flag is enabled by default.

-   .. versionadded:: 3.4.4

-.. class:: VerifyFlags

-   :class:`enum.IntFlag` collection of VERIFY_* constants.

-   .. versionadded:: 3.6
+   .. versionadded:: 2.7.10

 .. data:: PROTOCOL_TLS

    Selects the highest protocol version that both the client and server support.
-   Despite the name, this option can select both "SSL" and "TLS" protocols.
+   Despite the name, this option can select "TLS" protocols as well as "SSL".

-   .. versionadded:: 3.6

-.. data:: PROTOCOL_TLS_CLIENT

-   Auto-negotiate the highest protocol version like :data:`PROTOCOL_TLS`, but only support client-side :class:`SSLSocket` connections.
-The protocol enables :data:`CERT_REQUIRED` and :attr:`~SSLContext.check_hostname` by default.

-   .. versionadded:: 3.6

-.. data:: PROTOCOL_TLS_SERVER

-   Auto-negotiate the highest protocol version like :data:`PROTOCOL_TLS`, but only support server-side :class:`SSLSocket` connections.

-   .. versionadded:: 3.6
+   .. versionadded:: 2.7.13

 .. data:: PROTOCOL_SSLv23

-   Alias for :data:`PROTOCOL_TLS`.
+   Alias for ``PROTOCOL_TLS``.

-   .. deprecated:: 3.6

-      Use :data:`PROTOCOL_TLS` instead.
+   .. deprecated:: 2.7.13 Use ``PROTOCOL_TLS`` instead.

 .. data:: PROTOCOL_SSLv2